-A casket is often the single greatest expense incurred after a death, usually costing $500 box to $20,000 or more.
+A casket is often the single greatest expense incurred after a death, usually costing $500 for a simple box to $20,000 or more for an elaborate design.

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.

 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

 No. Federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
 You may also build the casket, if you prefer.

 You must obtain a permit from the local registrar or State Registrar of Vital Statistics before you bury or otherwise dispose of a body.
 (35 Pennsylvania Statutes § 450.504.)
 Most bodies are buried in established cemeteries, but burial on private property may be possible in Pennsylvania.
 Before conducting a home burial or establishing a family cemetery, check with the county or town clerk for any local zoning laws you must follow.
 If you bury a body on private land, you should draw a map of the property showing the burial ground and file it with the property deed so the location will be clear to others in the future.